Mid-air wedding in SpiceJet chartered flight violating COVID norms; DGCA off-rosters crew | Business

 - India

-A mid-air wedding in the presence of guests and relatives took place inside a SpiceJet chartered flight on May 23 morning wherein COVID-19 social distancing norms were violated, sources said on Monday.
+A mid-air wedding took place on board a SpiceJet chartered flight on the morning of May 23 with guests violating COVID-19 social distancing norms, sources said on Monday, adding that the crew has been taken off the roster and an inquiry ordered.

-The chartered flight left the Madurai airport and remained airborne for approximately two hours on Sunday morning before returning there, they added.
+The chartered flight, with 160 people on board, left the Madurai airport and remained airborne for approximately two hours on Sunday morning before returning there, they added.

 A senior official of aviation regulator Directorate General of Civil Aviation (DGCA) said that the flight crew has been off-rostered for not enforcing the social distancing norms onboard.